Nuitka/Nuitka/README.rst

 .. note::

    Whatever approach you take, data files in these wheels are not handled by Nuitka at all, but by setuptools.
-You can however use the data file embedding of Nuitka commercial.
-In that case you actually would embed the files inside the extension module itself, and not as a file in the wheel.
+You can, however, use the data file embedding of Nuitka commercial.
+In that case, you actually would embed the files inside the extension module itself, and not as a file in the wheel.

 Use Case 6 - Multidist
 ======================

 If you have multiple programs, that each should be executable, in the past you had to compile multiple times, and deploy all of these.
-With standalone mode, this of course meant that you were fairly wasteful, as sharing the folders could be done, but wasn't really supported by Nuitka.
+With standalone mode, this, of course, meant that you were fairly wasteful, as sharing the folders could be done, but wasn't really supported by Nuitka.

 Enter ``Multidist``.
 There is an option ``--main`` that replaces or adds